-"Invasive and Exotic species" - Non native plant, shrub or tree to southern Wisconsin.
+"Exotic or invasive" - Non native plant, shrub or tree to southern Wisconsin.

-"Cut and Treat" - Process whereby an undesirable woody plant is cut and the remaining stump is directly treated with an herbicide to prevent regrowth.
+" Cut and Treat" - Process whereby an undesirable woody plant is cut and the remaining stump is directly treated with an herbicide to prevent regrowth.

 "Controlled Burn" - Management practice whereby tracts of land are burned in specific timeframes and circumstances to control undesirable plant species and provide favorable opportunities for regeneration of the native species in the burned area.